WangchukMind/WangchukMind/README.md

- 👋 Hi there!
-I’m Wangchuk,
+#                               👋 Hi there!
+I’m Wangchuk

 # your friendly neighborhood AI enthusiast and cultural preservation advocate!